You are here

 Term Expires: August 2022

-A seasoned public safety professional, Ms. Holmes started her career on the front line as a communications officer and rose up through the ranks from Standards Manager, Training Coordinator, Quality Assurance Supervisor, Communications Sergeant, and Assistant Director, to ultimately serve as the executive director of PSAPs in large metropolitan areas in the states of Georgia and Texas, before accepting her position in the District.
-Over the course of her career, Ms. Holmes has been responsible for overhauling software platforms, technical infrastructure, and other critical programs to evolve PSAPs into entities poised to embrace NG911 advancements.
+A seasoned public safety professional and recognized thought leader, Ms. Holmes started her career on the front line as a communications officer and quickly rose up through the ranks to serve as the executive director at PSAPs in large metropolitan areas in the states of Georgia and Texas, before accepting her position in the District.
+At the OUC, Ms. Holmes has overhauled the technical infrastructure, software platforms and critical programs, thereby evolving the District’s PSAP into an entity poised to embrace NG911/311 advancements.
+Highlights of this evolution include a complete telephony system upgrade, introduction of Text-to-911, the implementation of the criteria based dispatching protocol and a complete overhaul and refresh of all 311 platforms.

-Ms. Holmes has both a B.A. in Criminal Justice and a Master of Public Administration with a concentration in Homeland Security.
+Ms. Holmes has both a B.A. in Criminal Justice and a Masters of Public Administration with a concentration in Homeland Security, as well.
 She also holds an Emergency Number Professional (ENP) Certification from the National Emergency Number Association (NENA) and is a Registered Public Safety Leader (RPL) with the Association of Public Safety Communication Officials (APCO).
-Holmes also currently serves as the Vice Chair of the Metropolitan Washington Council of Governments (MWCOG) 911 Directors Committee and as the District of Columbia’s state representative with the National Association of State 911 Administrators (NASNA).
+Director Holmes also currently serves as the Vice Chair of the Metropolitan Washington Council of Governments (MWCOG) 911 Directors Committee and as the District of Columbia’s state representative with the National Association of State 911 Administrators (NASNA).